tavicu/homebridge-samsung-tizen/README.md

 ## Installation
 - Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md)
 - On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` and set `Access Notification` to **`Off`**
-- Install this plugin using: `npm install -g --unsafe-perm homebridge-samsung-tizen`
+- Install this plugin using: `sudo npm install -g --unsafe-perm homebridge-samsung-tizen`
 - Update your configuration file.
-See below for a sample. **Leave the `token` field empty!**
+See below for a sample.
 - Make sure your TV is ON and run the HomeBridge server
 - On the TV you will have a popup that will ask your permission.
 Click `Allow`
-- After that on the HomeBridge server you will get a message with a `token`
-- Update the configuration file with the `token` from the previous step

 ## Configuration